-Timothy C. Hain, MD • Page last modified: September 4, 2022The main role of last resort treatment is to manage intractable vertigo.
+Timothy C. Hain, MD • Page last modified: January 13, 2023The main role of last resort treatment for Meniere's disease is to manage intractable vertigo.
 For the most part these are surgical.
 Surgical treatments have not been shown to preserve hearing to any greater extent than medical treatments (Kinney et al, 1996).
 A review of surgical treatment has recently been published by LaRouere (1996).

 Briefly, a decision is made whether or not medical management has failed and whether or not more vigorous attempts at management are indicated.